AdeoluX/zafon/README.md

 This command will:

-- Spin up an in-memory MongoDB instance using `MongoMemoryServer`.
 - Execute the test suite using `jest` and `supertest`.
 - Use the environment variables from `test.env` to run tests.